ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Motivation of Multilayered UA-RIS

-In an ideal scenario, the reflected wave would be superposed along a single line oriented toward the target, rather than spread over a plane.
-As illustrated in Fig.~\ref{fig:PreWork}, this is achieved by configuring two sets of linear arrays along the X and Y axis to form two reflection planes.
-The intersection of these planes defines the directivity of this two-dimensional array.
+In an ideal scenario, the reflected wave would be superposed along a single line oriented toward the target, instead of spreading over a plane.
+As illustrated in Fig.~\!\ref{fig:PreWork}, this is achieved by configuring two sets of linear arrays along the X and Y axis to form two reflection planes, with their intersection defining the array's directivity.

-However, for the UA-RIS proposed in our previous research \cite{luo2024experimental}, all reflection coefficients are determined solely by the angle of the reflection plane 1 and the incident wave, leaving no additional DoF to establish a second reflection plane.
-Implementing such an additional plane would require pairing reflectors along the X-axis and Y-axis simultaneously, which is not feasible under that design.
-As a result, performing IQ modulation with separate reflectors can only achieve one-dimensional gain, offering no directivity improvement in the orthogonal dimension.
+However, in the UA-RIS proposed in our previous research~\cite{luo2024experimental}, all reflection coefficients are determined solely by the angle of the reflection plane 1 and the incident wave, leaving no additional DoF to establish a second reflection plane, leaving no additional degrees of freedom to form a second reflection plane.
+This design limitation prevents pairing reflectors along both the X and Y axes, restricting synthetic reflection to one-dimensional gain without enhancing directivity in the orthogonal dimension.
 For an $N\!\times\!
 N$ array, this reduces the performance to that of $N/2$ independent linear arrays, each with $N$ acoustic reflectors.

-To improve the performance of UA-RIS, a new structure is needed to flexibly control the phase and the amplitude of reflected waves.
+To improve UA-RIS performance, a new structure is necessary to flexibly control the phase and the amplitude of reflected waves.
 The criteria for this structure are: (a) The design should achieve optimal or near-optimal main lobe gain and side lobe suppression, approaching the performance of an ideal two-dimensional RIS. (b) It should readily adapt to varying environmental conditions, such as variation in intensity and angle of the incident wave, temperature changes, and deployment depths, thereby expanding the application range of UA-RIS. (c) The new structure should be economically feasible, enabling large-scale deployment.